nayefahmad/tidyverseInPackagesTest/README.md

 The goal of tidyverseInPackagesTest is to demo the use of tidyverse functions in the development of new packages.

+This is an example as part of the "Building tidy tools" workshop at rstudio::conf 2020

 ## Installation

 You can install the released version of tidyverseInPackagesTest from GitHub with: